Real Sociedad Logo

 Real Sociedad Logo History

 The Real Sociedad logo reflects the relationship with King Alfonso XIII.
-For this, the designers used a symbolic element – a crown over a soccer ball.
-Almost half of the space is occupied by a blue and white flag, lined with horizontal stripes.
-It features the letters “SS,” which represent the city of San Sebastian.
+To this end, the designers used a symbolic element: a crown atop a soccer ball.
+Almost half of the space is occupied by a blue-and-white flag with horizontal stripes.
+It features the letter “SS,” which represents the city of San Sebastian.

 What is Real Sociedad?

-Real Sociedad – a Basque professional soccer team from Spain.
-It was founded in 1909 and is based in the city of San Sebastian.
+Real Sociedad is a Basque professional soccer team from Spain.
+It was founded in 1909 and is based in San Sebastian.
 The team has won 2 league titles and 3 Copa del Rey championships.
 The club is one of the founding members of La Liga.

 1910 – 1923